jocelyn-ong/jocelyn-ong.github.io-old/_posts/2016-12-12-the-nature-conservancy-fisheries-monitoring.md

   - classification
   - computer-vision
 ---
-Tagline: Using machine learning algorithms to identify species of fish
+Using machine learning algorithms to identify species of fish

 {% include toc %}